mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Usage and Examples

-and see that we correctly recovered the pairwise interactions 1-4, 2-3 and 1-2.
+and see that we correctly recovered the pairwise dependencies 1-4, 2-3 and 1-2.
 The list entry \code{fit_mgm$pairwise$signs} indicates the sign for each interaction, if a sign is defined.
 By default, a sign is only defined for interactions between non-categorical variables (Gaussian, Poisson).
 Interactions involving categorical variables with $m > 2$ categories are defined by more than one parameter and hence no sign can be defined.
+The function \code{showInteraction()} provides an alternative way to inspect a given interaction.
+For instance, one can obtain the details about the interaction 1-4 like this: